FrancoLiberali/cql/docs/badaas-orm/query.rst

 The `orm.Query` object obtained using `orm.NewQuery` has different methods that will allow you to obtain the results of the query:

+Modifier methods
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Modifier methods are those that modify the query in a certain way, affecting the results obtained:
+- Limit: specify the number of models to be retrieved.
+- Offset: specify the number of models to skip before starting to return the results.
+- Ascending: specify an ascending order when retrieving models.
+- Descending: specify a descending order when retrieving models from database.

+Finishing methods
+^^^^^^^^^^^^^^^^^^^^^^^

+Finishing methods are those that cause the query to be executed and the result(s) of the query to be returned:

+- First: finds the first model ordered by primary key.
+- Take: finds the first model returned by the database in no specified order.
+- Last: finds the last model ordered by primary key.
-- FindOne: will allow you to obtain the only one model that meets the conditions received by parameter or an error will be returned if none or more than one model comply with them.
+- FindOne: finds the only one model that matches given conditions or returns error if 0 or more than 1 are found.
-- Find: will allow you to obtain the list of models that meet the conditions received by parameter.
+- Find: finds list of models that meet the conditions.

 Conditions
 ------------------------